alexgoodell/limsa/limsa.md

 # create the chains we need
 state_names = ["No diabetes", "Pre-diabetes",
-"Uncomplicated diabetes untreated", "Uncomplicated diabetes treated", "Complicated diabetes untreated (non-CVD)", "Complicated diabetes untreated (CVD)",
- "Complicated diabetes treated (non-CVD)", "Complicated diabetes treated (CVD)", "Death" ]
+"Uncomplicated diabetes" , "Complicated diabetes (non-CVD)", "Complicated diabetes (CVD)",  "Death" ]

 for state_name in state_names: